Pilot-in/PiloPress/add-fonts.md

     },
 };
 ```
-Tailwind will generate the following classes: `font-roboto` and `font-homework`.
+Tailwind CSS will generate the following classes: `font-roboto` and `font-homework`.